 Penalties for copyright infringement are potentially costly for the individual as well as the University.
 Awards of up to $150,000 for each act of willful infringement may be levied.
+You should assume that a work is copyrighted unless otherwise indicated.

 If you have any doubt regarding the use of materials, you should seek permission from the copyright holder.
 Identifying the copyright holder and obtaining permission to use copyrighted works can be challenging and time consuming.
-We, therefore, recommend that you begin the process early, especially if the materials are for course related use.
+We suggest that you begin this process early, especially if the materials are for course related use.

 For text-based works, such as books and journal articles, you can utilize the Copyright Clearance Center (CCC).
 Fees vary depending on the type of work and how many copies you request.
 However, if the material is not in the CCC database, you must contact the copyright owner which is most likely the author or publisher.

-If a web page does not contain information on permissible use, send an e-mail using an appropriate mail link on the site and request permission to use the works.
-Be sure that you state specifically the intended purpose/use.
-If the material is not online and no Web site can be found to expedite the permission process, it will be necessary to send the copyright owner a letter to request permission to use the material.
+Websites often contain information regarding use of materials directly on their pages.
+If a web page does not contain information on permissible use, send an e-mail using an appropriate mail link on the site and request permission to use the works, stating specifically the intended purpose/use.
+If the material is not online and no website can be found to expedite the permission process, it will be necessary to send the copyright owner a letter to request permission to use the material.